 The idea is to have regional bases where you can create the exact conditions you will need to get all the things that you want.

-The higher and higher level people that I help out, the more I realize that they want certain amenities.
+As I have helped higher-level people create holistic offshore plans, I’ve realized that they want certain amenities.
 Following the Trifecta Strategy, you can choose countries that offer those exact amenities.

-For example, I landed here in Bogota, Colombia and Uber popped up immediately making it easy to get around within minutes of being in the country.
+For example, I landed here in Bogota, Colombia and Uber popped up immediately, making it easy to get around within minutes of being in the country.
 There are tons of great restaurants and everything is easy to deal with.
-More importantly, every time I have come here I’ve had that experience.
+More importantly, I’ve had that same experience every time I have come here.
 Kuala Lumpur is basically the same deal and Tbilisi is increasingly becoming so.

 You know: Go where you’re treated best.